Nihal009/naukri_next_backend/Readme.md

    Replace `your_project_directory` with the name of your cloned project directory.

-## Setting Up the Virtual Environment (Not neccessary for this project)
+## Setting Up the Virtual Environment
 1. **Create a Virtual Environment**

    To isolate the project dependencies, create a virtual environment by executing: